jgreen124/intro-comp-sys/homeworks/homework1/homework1.md

 ```
 **NOTE:** After killing the bash process, we can no longer find that process with the ```ps -eo pid, lstart,cmd | grep -E 'bash|zsh'``` command

+## Problem 4 - Altering simple instruction cycle to incorporate interrupts.
+### In a simple computing machine let all memory addresses lower than or equal to 100 belong to the kernel space, and those higher than 100 belong to the user space.
+Suppose that the mode register has value 0 when the processor is in the kernel mode.

+### 1. Which states/phases of handling an instruction must be modified to address the possibility of memory violations or timer interrupts?

+### 2. What if the above two events occur almost simultaneously?
+How do you imagine that the OS prioritizes to handle these events?